 Driving south on Coastal Highway, you can’t help but notice the distinctive orange and red building that is the Indian River Life-Saving Station Museum.
 Built in 1876, the museum is set in the former life-saving station—a facility staffed by men who patrolled the beach and saved sailors whose boats ran into trouble on the shoals of the Delaware coastline.

 One of the historical places in Rehoboth Beach, the museum houses items and equipment that were used by the surfmen who manned the station for its 90 years in use.
-You’ll see the boats and carts that had to be dragged by hand in the middle of storms as well as one of the first telephone lines in Delaware, which the men used for communication.
-You can also see where they ate and slept during the months they lived at the station.
+It’s daunting to imagine the boats and carts on display being dragged by hand in the middle of storms while lives were at stake.
+You’ll also see one of the first telephone lines in Delaware, which the men used for communication, as well as where the staff ate and slept during the months they lived at the station.

 Go to a culinary event